MD-Rifat1709/Retinal-Blood-Vessel-Segmentation/README.md

 DRIVE and STARE Dataset obtained from - https://www.medicmind.tech/retinal-image-databases#:~:text=Digital%20Retinal%20Images%20for%20Vessel%20Extraction%20%28DRIVE%29%20database,images%20in%20this%20database%20is%20565%20X%20584.

+All the source (including GitHub Repositories) used are credited in the bibilography section of the '.pdf' file 'Report' attached along

 Add all files into the path of MATLAB before running

 Run 'Project_retina.fig'